 USC offers undergraduates the opportunity to study for either a semester or year at the University of Deusto, which was founded by Jesuits in 1886 and is among Spain’s top universities.
 Bilbao is considered the financial and cultural center of the Basque country in northern Spain.
 Students with two to four semesters of Spanish focus on intensive language study and take additional course work in Spanish, Basque and European studies.
 Students with five or more semesters of Spanish may take some courses alongside degree-seeking Deusto students.
 Students may choose to live in dormitories or homestays.

 Semester or Year in Madrid

 USC offers its own fall and spring semester program in Madrid.
 Based at a study center in central Madrid, students may take regular USC courses in art history, history, international relations, political science and Spanish.
 These courses are taught mostly by local faculty and some are taught in English.
 The program offers a strong cultural component including several excursions to different regions of Spain and day trips to sites near Madrid in addition to outings to cultural events in Madrid.
 For enhanced cultural insight, students live in a homestay with Spanish hosts.
-To be eligible for the program, students need to have completed, be enrolled in or test out of at least second-semester Spanish within one year before the start of the program.

 Semester or Year in Taipei